OsmanKandemir/PowerSTest/README.md

 # PowerSTest

-This Powershell Script Uses on Windows Penetration Tests.
+This Powershell Script Uses in Windows Penetration Tests.